ntBre/ProgrammingProjects/README.md

 where you will find integrals, molecular geometries and other files to use as input to your programs.
 There is also a tarball of the inputs and outputs in each project directory to make it more convenient to download all of the files you need.
+At least this is the case in the Projects I have at least started working on.
+If you don't see a .tar file and you want the updated Python version of the project, you probably need to wait.
 Downloading and extracting these is covered in [Project 1](Project01/README.md).
 Before Project 1 is [Project 0](Project00/README.md), which will help you get set up to write and run Python programs.
 If you already know how to do that, skip ahead to Project 1.

 # Typographical Conventions